HackerCupAI/starter-kits/finetuning/README.md

 does not come with a precomputed train/val/test split, so one is created in the code.
 This may be non-deterministic.

 Additionally, because we are using the same HackerCup dataset for training and the final code generation eval, we *are* training on the test set in this demo, albeit in a more roundabout way, since the metrics are not directly computed on the code generations.
-To adapt this code to tune on other tasks instead, see below
+To adapt this code to tune on other tasks instead, see below.

 Command-line arguments controlling some data and model hyperparameters are defined at the top of `train_and_eval.py`.
 We also use the HuggingFace `transformer.TrainingArguments` hyperparameters.
 A [list of options](https://huggingface.co/docs/transformers/en/main_classes/trainer#transformers.TrainingArguments) including train epochs, batch size, and learning rate can be found in the transformers documentation.

 ### To train only on code (or another part of the problems)